dsu-arl/event-cybher2025-dojo/linux/directories/DESCRIPTION.md

 Understanding this structure helps you know where to find your files, system settings, and applications on Linux.

-In this challenge you will be learning how to traverse the Linux filesystem with the `cd` command, as well as listing directory content with `ls`.
-You can start the VSCode workspace, open a terminal, and run `/challenge/solve` to get your instructions.
+This challenge will continue using the `cd` and `ls` commands as you traverse the Linux filesystem.

+## Challenge Steps
+1. Start the challenge and open a terminal
-This means you're running a file named 'solve' found within the 'challenge' directory that is held within the root '/' directory!
+2. Run `/challenge/solve` (This means you're running a file named 'solve' found within the 'challenge' directory that is held within the root '/' directory!)
+3. Follow the instructions given in `/challenge/solve` (It may be a bit tricky!
+Read all instructions carefully!)
+4. Submit the flag once you find it!